hackle/blogger/src/raw/the-typescript-handbook-and-postels-law.md

 > it’s always legal to provide a callback that accepts fewer arguments

-Which seems confusing too, so let's put it in code.
+How is this possible?
+Let's put it in code.

-To call `greet(name: string): string` the Users must provide a `name`, which is required, as in `greet('George')`.
+To recap, in order to call `greet(name: string): string` the Users must provide a `name`, which is required, as in `greet('George')`.

-On the other hand, to call `greetReal(name: string, whenReady: (message: string) => void): void`, the Handbook says it's also fine to write `greetReal('George', () => console.log("..."))`.
+On the other hand, to call `greetReal(name: string, whenReady: (message: string) => void): void`, the Handbook says it's "always legal" to write `greetReal('George', () => console.log("..."))`.
 Why?

-One way to look at it, is if the `message` is not used at all, there is no reason to include it in the call-back.
-So these two are effectively the same.
+One way to look at it, is through the scenario when `message` is not used in the call-back, then there should be no need to include it as a parameter.
+Below we have two calls of `greetReal` that are effectively the same.

 ```TypeScript
 // message is not used at all